Election Results (2019)

 • Representative- at-Large: Europe

-Hinrich Voss is a Professor of International Business at HEC Montreal, Canada.
+Hinrich Voss is a Professor of International Business at University of Bristol.
 His research investigates the interactions and dependencies between MNEs and institutions and focuses on emerging markets.
 His research on Chinese outward FDI and Chinese MNEs has been published in journals such as Journal of International Business Studies, Journal of World Business, Journal of Economic Geography, and International Business Review and been awarded the JIBS Decade award 2017.
 He is Associate Editor of UNCTAD’s Transnational Corporations Journal and in-coming Senior Editor of Management and Organization Review.
 Hinrich is part of an Erasmus+ funded consortium to develop video case studies for international business..

 • Representative- at-Large: Mainland China